 So what can people in my profession do to tip the balance in favor of training?
 How can we make sure the gain outweighs the pain?

 Training is something that happens to you: 'I was trained'.
 Learning is something you do yourself: 'I learned how to...'.
 You are a passive recipient in ‘training’, but an active participant in ‘learning’.
-That’s why our classroom courses are practical – you log into the platform to accomplish important analytics tasks by yourself.
+That’s why our classroom-based courses for learning to use the Corvil platform are practical – you log into the platform to accomplish important analytics tasks by yourself.
 Our experts are there to facilitate you, but not to train you.

 There are two ways we try to design for the individual at Corvil.